awslabs/aws-lambda-redshift-loader/README.md

 ## Installing with AWS CloudFormation (Recommended)

-This repository includes a CloudFormation template (deploy.yaml) which will create much of what is needed to set up the autoloader.
+This repository includes two CloudFormation templates (deploy.yaml, and deploy-vpc.yaml) which will create much of what is needed to set up the autoloader.
 This section details the setup and use of the template.
-CloudFormation is provided by AWS to simplify the deployment of complex sets of components.
-More information can be found at http://aws.amazon.com/cloudformation/getting-started

 This is a visual architecture of the CloudFormation installer: